Men's Hair Care Essentials

 Use a dandruff shampoo three to four times a week for a month.
 "If your dandruff isn’t under control, switch to a product with a different active ingredient," Jacob says.
 Make an appointment with your doctor if flakiness persists.
 You may need a prescription-strength dandruff shampoo.

 Conditioners, like shampoos, come in a confounding number of formulas.
 All work the same way -- by coating your hair so that it’s less likely to tangle.
 Conditioners that promise to add extra body simply add more coating.

 "If you have straight or very short hair, you probably don’t have to use a conditioner at all, or you can get away with using a combination shampoo/conditioner," Glaser says.
 "But if you have curly, kinky, or long hair, you may want to take the time to use a separate conditioner."

 Experiment with different brands until you find one you like.
 In many cases, inexpensive brands perform just as well as pricier products.

 Thinning hair and bald spots are more than just a blow to your vanity.
 They also increase your exposure to damaging ultraviolet rays, which can cause premature aging of the skin and increase your risk of skin cancer.

 "Most men know they should use sunscreen, but they often forget to think about their scalps," Jacob says.

-Look for sunscreen lotions with an SPF rating 30 if you have distinct bald spots.
+Look for sunscreen lotions with an SPF of 30 or more if you have distinct bald spots.

 If you have thin spots and don’t want to put lotion on your head, look for sunscreen in spray form.
 Or buy hairspray and styling gel with SPF protection built in.